python/cpython/Doc/reference/datamodel.rst

 .. [#] "Does not support" here means that the class has no such method, or the method returns ``NotImplemented``.
-Do not set the method to ``None`` if you want to force fallback to the right operand's reflected method--that will instead have the opposite effect of explicitly *blocking* such fallback.
+Do not set the method to ``None`` if you want to force fallback to the right operand's reflected method—that will instead have the opposite effect of explicitly *blocking* such fallback.

 .. [#] For operands of the same type, it is assumed that if the non-reflected method